Course Type / Attendance

 You will learn through a range of Lectures, seminars, workshops, individual tutorials, exhibition and gallery visits and self-directed study.

 You will be assessed on practical course work, sketchbooks and presentations.
-You will also complete two pieces of written work per year.

 Where could this course take you?